 Author: Devang Shah

-This is a case of 34-year-old female, a yoga instructor by profession.
-She was diagnosed with vasomotor rhinitis over the past 3 months.
-She was into the 4th month of pregnancy when I saw her first on 4th February, 2014.
-(The case is summarized for brevity and interspersed with the physician’s comments in italics.)
+This is a case of thirty-four-year-old female, a yoga instructor by profession.
+She was diagnosed with vasomotor rhinitis which she had for the past three months.
+She was into the fourth month of pregnancy when I saw her first in February, 2014.

-The patient said that her nose was frequently blocked and was worse lying down, from dust and in cold environment.
-She felt better when she exercised, did aerobics and climbed stairs.
-This cold resulted in tremendous fatigue and low energy as a consequence of which she found it very difficult to remain motivated and energized all the time, a must in her profession.
+The patient said that her nose was frequently blocked and was worse on lying down, from dust, and in a cold environment.
+She felt better when she exercised, did aerobics, and climbed stairs.
+This rhinitis resulted in tremendous fatigue, as a consequence of which she found it very difficult to remain motivated and energized, a must in her profession.

-As a person, she felt a lot of anger towards her mother.
+She felt a lot of anger towards her mother.
 She described herself as a person who brooded about small things and would weep easily.
-She had to take lot of responsibility early on in the age due to which she always felt that she was forced to grow up very early on in life.
-She did not have her freedom, the freedom to choose or do what she wanted.
+She had to take a lot of responsibility at an early age due to which she felt that she was forced to grow up very early on in life.
+She did not have her freedom, the freedom to choose what she wanted to do.
 This led to lot of pent-up anger towards her mother.
-She loved to be active and her cold drained her of all energy refraining her from being active.
-She loved exercises like aerobics as well.
-The patient is afraid to be herself in front of others.
+She loved to be active, doing exercises like aerobics, but her rhinitis drained her of all energy, restricting her from being active.
+She is afraid to be herself in front of others.

-At this point she was asked to describe some dreams.
+At this point, she was asked to describe her dreams.

-P: Anger and resentment towards mother.
-Running in forest to escape from evil.
+Patient: I dream of anger and resentment towards my mother.
+Running in the forest to escape from evil.

-It was apparent that the issue of anger and resentment which the patient had at a conscious level is emerging in her dreams as well.
-So I chose this as an entry point so as to understand it and see if this road could lead me to deeper experience.
+It was apparent that the issue of anger and resentment, which the patient had at a conscious level, is emerging in her dreams as well.

-P: The experience was powerless, vulnerable and helpless.
+P: I felt powerless, vulnerable, and helpless.
 There was no control in my life.
-I felt relationship with my mother will give me comfort security and warmth.”
+I felt that the relationship with my mother should have given me comfort, security, and warmth.

-P: Physical affection, connection, it is like snuggling in blanket, cozy, protected, warm and secure.
-Like a vault no one can penetrate.
-Vault is like some strong thing that no one can penetrate; difficult to open with a strong thick layer.
+P: It is physical affection, connection, like snuggling in a blanket, cozy, protected, warm and secure.
+Like a vault with a thick strong layer that no one can penetrate.

-P: Curled up, safe zone of comfort no harm.
+P: Curled up, in a safe zone of comfort, no harm.